aditpatel01/Covidify/README.md

 It solves the problem of finding covid hospitals near you and it also helps in providing latest news and information related to Covid.

 # Technologies Used
+# Frontend
-React, Nodejs, Bootstrap, HTML, CSS
+React,Bootstrap, HTML, CSS
+# Backend
+News api, Mapbox api, Nodejs.
 # Snapshots of the Project

 ![home](https://user-images.githubusercontent.com/69192616/123539708-97deff80-d758-11eb-91c7-4760a1e8211c.PNG)